mirfazainab48/Web_scraper_tool/README.md

 * Add your API key in config/openai_config.php.

 (4.), **Run the script:**
--php index.php-
+      * php index.php

 ---

 ## 🔧 Troubleshooting Tips
-*** API Authentication Issues:**
+**API Authentication Issues:**

-     * Make sure your OpenAI API key is correctly set in config/openai_config.php.
+* Make sure your OpenAI API key is correctly set in       * config/openai_config.php.

 * Ensure the credentials file is in the correct location.

 * Google Sheets Update Error (if applicable):